ErikThorsell/ynab_comparator/README.md

 # USAGE

 ## YNAB
+If you provide a YNAB API Token in `$repo/data/token.api`, the script will attempt to pull the data straight from YNAB.

+If you do not provide a YNAB API Token, you need to export the YNAB data yourself.
 1) The YNAB export is a zip archive.
 You only need the Register-tsv.
 2) Save it as `$repo/data/ynab.tsv`